cds-snc/digital-canada-ca/content/en/blog/posts/how-to-thoughtfully-name-government-services.md

 We learned from this and are sharing a few tips in this blog post!

 ## What to do when expectations don’t line up…
-The first product team I joined at CDS, as Content Designer, was called the Pre-Discovery team.
+The first product team I joined at CDS, as a Content Designer, was called the Pre-Discovery team.
 Pre-Discoveries were [digital analyses](https://github.com/cds-snc/exploration-documentation) of government programs to help public servants scale or build a digital service within their own teams.
 They were first conceived as a way for CDS to gauge a partner’s potential for an ongoing engagement.

 But, as we started to support digital teams across the government, we kept hitting the same problem: Our stakeholders were asking questions we didn’t have the answers to — like, “When will we move from Pre-Discovery to Discovery?” or “Did we pass the test, will you continue to partner with us?”